Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate: System Model and Problem Formulation

-Lemma \ref{lemma:TAPR-distance} is expected for the TAPR scheme in order to balance the received signal power maximization and the AIRS-induced noise minimization.
-On one hand, as observed from \eqref{solution:amflifyfactor2}, the AIRS should be deployed farther away from the Tx as $P_{\rm F}$ decreases, so that the AIRS can provide a higher amplification factor with $\eta >1$ while the path loss of the cascaded channel can be reduced to maximize the received signal power.
-On the other hand, based on \eqref{SNR-TAPR}, although the received signal power increases with the number of PIRS reflecting elements (i.e., $N_{p}$), the AIRS-induced noise is also increased.
-As such, as $N_{p}$ increases, the AIRS has to be deployed closer to the Tx to attenuate the AIRS-PIRS channel for suppressing its induced noise power at the Rx.
+First, as observed from \eqref{solution:amflifyfactor2}, amplification factor $\eta$ is proportional to $x_{TA}$ and $P_{\rm F}$.
+Based on \eqref{SNR-TAPR}, although the received signal power increases with $\eta$ and $N_{p}$, the AIRS-induced noise is also increased.
+Thus, from Lemma \ref{lemma:TAPR-distance}, as $P_{\rm F}$ and $N_{p}$ increase, the AIRS has to be deployed closer to the Tx to attenuate the AIRS-PIRS channel gain, thus suppressing its induced noise power at the Rx.